This guide is geared toward the 6th and 7th generations of Pokémon games, but can be applied to previous generations as well.

 Egg Moves are special moves that a Pokémon can pass down through breeding, even if it's not a normal level-up move, TM, etc. Usually, this is the only way for a Pokémon to get these moves.
 Starting in Generation VI, both the male and female parent can pass these down (before, only the male could do so).
 I go into more detail about this in the Advanced Breeding Guide.

 Once you've got your two compatible Pokémon in the Day Care, it's time to start running around until the Day Care person outside has an egg for you!
 Sitting still won't do it – eggs producing and hatching all happens after a certain amount of steps.

 How fast eggs get produced is dependent on two things:

 - Original Trainer (OT): Pokémon with different OTs tend to produce eggs more quickly.

 - Species: Pokémon of the same species (not just in the same evolution line) tend to produce eggs more quickly.

 From Generation III onward, speaking to the Day Care guy outside before an egg is produced will prompt him to let you know how the Pokémon are getting along.
 To see exactly what the things he says mean, see the table below.
-(Note: These chances are significantly increased if you have the Oval Charm in Generation V or VI.)
+(Note: These chances are significantly increased if you have the Oval Charm in Generation 5, 6, or 7.)

 Day Care Person's Speech